BSc Economics with a Placement Year

-Gain expertise in the mathematical and statistical aspects of economics – and gain valuable skills in the workplace – with our BSc Economics with a Placement Year degree.
+Explore how economic theory can be applied to the major domestic and global issues of today – and gain valuable skills in the workplace – with our BSc Economics with Placement Year degree.

 Choose economics at the University of Reading